 Urgent Care for Women’s Health Services

 The female reproductive system consists of the vagina, cervix, ovaries, uterus, and fallopian tubes.
 This system also produces the hormones that make it possible for a woman to menstruate, maintain a pregnancy, or go through menopause.
-If you have vaginal bleeding, irregular menstrual periods, or other symptoms of reproductive problems, make an appointment to see one of our physicians.
+If you have vaginal bleeding, irregular menstrual periods, or other symptoms of reproductive problems, make an appointment to see one of our providers.
 You should also schedule an appointment if you are overdue for your annual female pelvic exam or Pap smear.

 Routine Pelvic Exams

 During a female pelvic exam, a healthcare professional examines the reproductive organs.
 The physical examination makes it possible to identify signs of infection or other reproductive problems.
 Before starting a pelvic examination, your provider will ask questions about your medical history and conduct a general examination to make sure you are in good health.
-During the external exam, the doctor examines the vaginal opening and the vulva to see if there is any irritation or discharge.
+During the external exam, the provider examines the vaginal opening and the vulva to see if there is any irritation or discharge.
 This examination also helps diagnose vaginal irritation, genital warts, and other conditions.

 After completing the external exam, the provider uses a lubricated speculum to spread the walls of the vagina.
 This makes it possible to collect a sample of cells from the cervix.
-Your doctor will also do a bimanual exam, which involves inserting a gloved finger into the vagina and using the other hand to press on the pelvis.
+Your provider will also do a bimanual exam, which involves inserting a gloved finger into the vagina and using the other hand to press on the pelvis.
 This makes it possible to determine if there is any swelling of the fallopian tubes or if you have an enlarged uterus.
 Your provider will also estimate the size and shape of your uterus, which can be helpful if you want to have a baby or start a new type of birth control.